PaulSoderlind/EmpiricalFinancePhD/Readme.md

 # Introduction

 This repository contains some Julia code for a first year PhD course in Empirical Asset Pricing at UNISG.
 However, most of the notebooks have been migrated to my *FinancialEconometrics* repository.
-The few notes that are left here are those that has not yet been migrated.
+Some notebooks are still better suited for a PhD class, so they are left in this repository.

 # Instructions